element-hq/element-meta/docs/FTUE.md

 3. [homeserver, inviting user MXID and/or other information are imported via clipboard in the background ]
 4. Welcome screen
 5. Simplified homeserver choice ("You are about to register on homeserver.tld"; continue/change)
-6. Open web view overlay for registration (or redirect to IDM registration on Web/Desktop; OIDC flow; requires consent on iOS)
+6. Open web view overlay for registration (or redirect to IDM registration on Web/Desktop; OIDC flow; requires consent on iOS; see [Registration](#registration) for more details)
 7. User creates account
-8. User might get a verification token (e.g., via mail) and needs to supply it
-9. Web view closes (or redirect back to Web/Desktop app), user is back in the app
+8. Web view closes (or redirect back to Web/Desktop app), user is back in the app
-10. [user is logged in]
+9. [user is logged in]
-11. Additional user attributes (user can skip)
+10. Additional user attributes (user can skip)
-12. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
+11. How do you want others to find you? (which user identifiers to associate with MXID and upload to identity server; potentially ask for consent / accept T&Cs)
-13. Ask to allow notifications
+12. Ask to allow notifications
-14. Ask for consent to analytics
+13. Ask for consent to analytics
-15. User account summary? (your name, avatar, MXID?, etc.)
+14. User account summary? (your name, avatar, MXID?, etc.)
-16. Element is set up, user sees their 'All chats' list
+15. Element is set up, user sees their 'All chats' list
-17. A DM room with the inviting user is automatically set up
+16. A DM room with the inviting user is automatically set up

 ### 2. Manual login / registration